OscarLundberg/kontak-ts/README.md

-# kontak-ts
+# kontak.ts
 > Program kontakt using javascript

 ## Introduction

+kontak-ts is a npm package written in typescript which enables use of the Kontakt Lua API from node.

-This package is based on the [Kontakt Lua API](https://native-instruments.com/ni-tech-manuals/kontakt-api-reference-manual/en/welcome-to-the-kontakt-lua-api-reference-manual)
+The package is based on the [Kontakt Lua API](https://native-instruments.com/ni-tech-manuals/kontakt-api-reference-manual/en/welcome-to-the-kontakt-lua-api-reference-manual)
 A bridging lua script is run within kontakt, which allows commands to be issued from a node environment.

 This package enables a more pleasant developer experience with auto-completion and type safety.

 The api is scraped from the online docs, and includes functions and constants with type information and descriptions.